Stockyard Hill Wind Farm

 In 2013 Origin contemplated selling the project before production would have begun, but decided to continue the project.

 Construction commenced in May 2018 on a design that has 149 wind turbines.
 The final turbine installation occurred in December 2020 and operations began in July 2021.
 The Goldwind 3S turbines have a capacity of 3.57 MW, with a hub height of 110 metres, tip height of 180 metres, and rotor diameter of 140 metres.
 The farm is projected to generate 1900 GWh of energy annually, at a corresponding capacity factor of about 40.9%.
 It will power approximately 425,000 homes annually.
 Origin Energy has a power purchase agreement to buy all electricity until 2030.

+Operations

+The wind farm registered its first grid output in July 2021.
+In June 2022, the wind farm reached an output of 508.4MW, or 99.49% of its maximum registered output of 511 MW.

+Note: Asterisk indicates power output was limited during the month.